stonepros/stone/doc/mgr/dashboard.rst

     .. note::

-      Please note that in the above example, Prometheus is configured to scrape data from itself (port 9090), the Ceph manager module `prometheus` (port 9283), which exports Ceph internal data, and the Node Exporter (port 9100), which provides OS and hardware metrics for each host.
+      Please note that in the above example, Prometheus is configured to scrape data from itself (port 9090), the Stone manager module `prometheus` (port 9283), which exports Stone internal data, and the Node Exporter (port 9100), which provides OS and hardware metrics for each host.

       Depending on your configuration, you may need to change the hostname in or add additional configuration entries for the Node Exporter.
 It is unlikely that you will need to change the default TCP ports.

-      Moreover, you don't *need* to have more than one target for Ceph specific data, provided by the `prometheus` mgr module.
-But it is recommended to configure Prometheus to scrape Ceph specific data from all existing Ceph managers.
-This enables a built-in high availability mechanism, so that services run on a manager host will be restarted automatically on a different manager host if one Ceph Manager goes down.
+      Moreover, you don't *need* to have more than one target for Stone specific data, provided by the `prometheus` mgr module.
+But it is recommended to configure Prometheus to scrape Stone specific data from all existing Stone managers.
+This enables a built-in high availability mechanism, so that services run on a manager host will be restarted automatically on a different manager host if one Stone Manager goes down.

 #.
 Add Prometheus as data source to Grafana `using the Grafana Web UI
     <https://grafana.com/docs/grafana/latest/features/datasources/add-a-data-source/>`_.